How to Apply

 You may only apply to one program per duration, for instance one fall term program in 20XX year.
 This is primarily because you would only be able to participate in one program per duration.

 The only exception to this is summer term.
 You may apply to more than one program in summer if the program dates do not overlap, and you would be able to fully complete each program.
-To request a second program application for summer, contact the Enrollment Specialist Advisors for each program.
+To request a second program application for summer, contact the Enrollment Manager for each program.

 Although you can only apply to one program per duration, there is no limit on the number of programs or durations you can apply for.
 Students can participate in multiple programs during their time at UW.